Pimm/parseHttpDate/readme.md

 # parseHttpDate

-Parses dates which have the preferred format [as defined by HTTP/1.1](https://tools.ietf.org/html/rfc7231#section-7.1.1.1).
-An example of such a date is:
+Parses date-times which have the preferred format [as defined by HTTP/1.1](https://tools.ietf.org/html/rfc7231#section-7.1.1.1).
+An example of such a date-time is:

 > Tue, 15 Nov 1994 08:12:31 GMT

 This format is used in HTTP headers such as _Date_, _Last-Modified_, and _Expires_.
-It is a subset of the date and time specification used by the [Internet Message Format](https://tools.ietf.org/html/rfc5322).
+It is a subset of the specification used by the [Internet Message Format](https://tools.ietf.org/html/rfc5322).
 Note that the HTTP/1.1 specification also defines two obsolete formats, which this implementation does not support.

 ## Usage